scurtoniOM/matrix4k/README.md

 # kotlin-matrix
-A matrix library for Kotlin language
+A matrix library for Kotlin language.

 ## Status
-Under development, API may change.
+Under development, new feature to be added.

 ## Getting Started